 With families of newborns, there’s usually a big focus on helping parents understand the needs around sleep for babies less than 3 months old (especially for breastfeeding families).
-Helping parents to have a good foundation on the needs of their little one is so, so helpful as they grow, because parents can set themselves up to encourage good sleep habits right from the beginning.
+Helping parents to have a good foundation on sleep cues and the biological needs of their little one is so, so helpful as they grow, because parents can set themselves up to encourage good sleep habits right from the beginning.

 With babies a little older, we might be working through a sleep regression, trying to help a baby get better naps during the day, working to develop strategies to help babies need a little bit less involvement from their parents overnight when they wake up naturally, or any number of other things.

 I can also help families with toddlers who are having a tough time with sleep to learn what might be going on developmentally, and use that knowledge to make some adjustments that can help children and parents alike to get more sleep.